svinniks/pl-log/README.md

         .param('p_name', p_name)
         .param('p_birth_date', p_birth_date);

-    -- Log begining of the person registration routine log$.debug('Registering of a person started.');
+    -- Log beginning of the person registration routine log$.debug('Registering of a person started.');

     -- Check if P_NAME has been supplied and raise a codified business error if not.